fsvdr/full-stack-nanodegree/Portfolio Site/README.md

 You need to have Node.js and npm installed in your system.

 ## Installation
-Download or clone the repository and then navigate to it in your terminal.
+Download or clone the repository 🙃

 ## Usage
 Just open index.html your preferred browser 😉